openebs/zfs-localpv/README.md

 ##### Scheduler

-The ZFS driver has a scheduler which will try to distribute the PV across the nodes so that one node should not be loaded with all the volumes.
-Currently the driver has
-VolumeWeighted scheduling algorithm, in which it will try to find a ZFS pool which has less number of volumes provisioned in it from all the nodes where the ZFS pools are available.
+The ZFS driver has its own scheduler which will try to distribute the PV across the nodes so that one node should not be loaded with all the volumes.
+Currently the driver supports two scheduling algorithms: VolumeWeighted and CapacityWeighted, in which it will try to find a ZFS pool which has less number of volumes provisioned in it or less capacity of volume provisioned out of a pool respectively, from all the nodes where the ZFS pools are available.
+To know about how to select scheduler via storage-class See [this](https://github.com/openebs/zfs-localpv/blob/master/docs/storageclasses.md#storageclass-with-k8s-scheduler).
 Once it is able to find the node, it will create a PV for that node and also create a ZFSVolume custom resource for the volume with the NODE information.
 The watcher for this ZFSVolume
 CR will get all the information for this object and creates a ZFS dataset(zvol) with the given ZFS property on the mentioned node.

-The scheduling algorithm currently only accounts for the number of ZFS volumes and does not account for other factors like available cpu or memory while making scheduling decisions.
+The scheduling algorithm currently only accounts for either the number of ZFS volumes or total capacity occupied from a zpool and does not account for other factors like available cpu or memory while making scheduling decisions.
 So if you want to use node selector/affinity rules on the application pod, or have cpu/memory constraints, kubernetes scheduler should be used.
 To make use of kubernetes scheduler, you can set the `volumeBindingMode` as `WaitForFirstConsumer` in the storage class.
 This will cause a delayed binding, i.e kubernetes scheduler will schedule the application pod first and then it will ask the ZFS driver to create the PV.